Greater Awyu languages: Classification

 Sawi is classified on pronominal data, as the morphological data used for the rest of the family is not available.

 Pawley and Hammarström (2018) exclude Awbono-Bayono, treating it as a separate family.

 Various other languages can be found in the literature.
-Ario (Sumagaxe) is listed in Wurm, Foley, etc., but not in the University of Amsterdam survey and has been dropped by Ethnologue.
+Airo-Sumaxage (Airo-Sumaghage) is listed in Wurm, Foley, etc., but not in the University of Amsterdam survey and has been dropped by Ethnologue.
 Ethnologue lists a 'Central Awyu', but this is not attested as a distinct language (U. Amsterdam).
 In general, the names in Ethnologue are quite confused, and older editions speak of names from Wurm (1982), such as Mapi, Kia, Upper Digul, Upper Kaeme, which are names of language surveys along the rivers of those names, and may actually refer to Ok languages rather than to Awyu.

 van den Heuvel & Fedden (2014) argue that Greater Awyu and Greater Ok are not genetically related, but that their similarities are due to intensive contact.